mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 Even within one region, power generated by one generator will be partially lost in transmission before reaching the consumer.
 MLF and TLF account for this.
 The real grid topology is very complex, so AEMO models the grid as a "hub and spoke" model, where all loads and generators are directly connected with individual, lossy lines to an imaginary central reference node within each region.
-In this model

 Loss factors are typically slightly smaller than 1.
 Sometimes they are exactly 1 (e.g. a generator connected directly to the transmission network instead of a distribution network will have a DLF of 1.)
-In rare cases they may be slightly about 1.
+In rare cases they may be slightly above 1 (e.g. when a generator in a load center alleviates constraints).

 AEMO has already applied these loss factors to most data, which appears as if the generator were at the regional reference node.
 So you can generally ignore it.
-One case where you would care is if you want to know how much a generator provided including power lost in transmission, as opposed to knowing how much _usable_ power there is.
+One case where you would care is if you want to know how much energy a generator provided including energy lost in transmission, as opposed to knowing how much _usable_ energy there is.
 You would have to divide the power values in tables such as `DISPATCHUNITSCADA` by a loss factor in `DUDETAILS`.
 Another context is when dealing with private settlement data (e.g. `SETGENDATA`).
 This is described in more detail in [Watt Clarity](https://wattclarity.com.au/articles/2019/03/price-setting-concepts-an-explainer/).